toddtreece/lib_mysqludf_mongodb/README.md

 # lib_mysqludf_mongodb

+lib_mysqludf_mongodb
+Copyright 2011 Todd Treece

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).

+## Hunh?
 The goal of the project is to allow MySQL triggers to store data in MongoDB.
 By tracking MySQL changes (inserts/updates/deletes) in MongoDB, backing up system critical data will become faster and easier.

 ## Requirements